 Westley Allan Dodd’s Background

 Westley Allan Dodd grew up in Washington in a somewhat troubled home.
-Dodd was a shy child, but he also seems to have had a dark sexual compulsion to expose himself to other children, something he began doing at just 13.
+Dodd was a shy child, but he also seems to have had a dark sexual compulsion to expose himself to other children, something he began acting on at just 13 years old.

 But exposing himself wasn’t enough, and Dodd began molesting his younger cousins and neighborhood kids.
 At 15, Dodd was arrested for one of these incidents.
 Due to his youth, the police declined to pursue charges and recommended he get counseling.

 Dodd continued molesting children for the next several years.
 In 1981, he joined the Navy.
 He was discharged after his superiors discovered he was molesting children on the base.
 This time, he served only 19 days in jail and was ordered to undergo counseling.

 The counseling had no effect on Dodd’s compulsion to harm children.
 And he fell into a routine of molesting children, being caught, and being released with a slap on the wrist.

 But his sexual desires continued to grow darker over the years.
 Dodd wrote in his diary about a desire to not just molest children, but to murder them.
 Darker still, he began writing about the possibility of performing medical experiments on his victims to turn them into zombies he could victimize at will.

 In September 1989, Dodd lured Cole and William Neer, 11 and 10 respectively, to a wooded area.
 There, he forced them to undress and tied the boys to a tree.
 He then began molesting them.
 When he finished, he stabbed the boys repeatedly and fled the area.
 Both boys died of their wounds soon after.